Search

 Course details may be subject to change.

-You will be eligible for the NHS Undergraduate Social Work Bursary.
+You may be eligible for the NHS Undergraduate Social Work Bursary.
 The basic bursary rate is £4,862.50 and provides additional funding whilst you train and gain professional registration.
 The supplementary financial assistance supports with living costs and tuition fees from your second year of study.
 In the first year of the course, funding may be available through Student Finance.

 Entry Criteria